GabrielBernard/NeoVim_config/README.md

 Spell
 ------
 There is a bug in NeoVim spell.
 You need to activate spell manually by entering the command :set spell so that NeoVim sees that a spell folder with dictionaries exist.
-Once that is done once, you can activate the auto setting of spell check in any language for any type of file.
+That only needs to be done once.
+After that, it is possible activate the auto setting of spell check in any language for any type of file.

 True-color
 -----------